 Travelling can be an exciting and enriching experience, but it can also take a toll on our bodies.
 Long flights, irregular sleep patterns, and changes in diet can lead to fatigue and weakened immune systems.
-However, with the right vitamins and supplements, travelers can ensure that their bodies remain healthy and prepared for adventure.
+However, with the right vitamin and supplements, travelers can ensure that their bodies remain healthy and prepared for adventure.

 One of the most important vitamins for travelers is vitamin C. This essential nutrient helps to boost the immune system and fight off infections.
 Consuming extra vitamin C during travel can help the body to fight off airborne viruses and bacteria, which are common in crowded planes and public transportation.
 Sources of vitamin C include citrus fruits, berries, and leafy greens.

 Another important vitamin for travelers is vitamin D. This nutrient is essential for maintaining strong bones and a healthy mood.
 However, it can be difficult to get enough vitamin D from food sources alone, particularly during travel when we may not spend enough time outdoors.
 Taking a vitamin D supplement can help to ensure that our bodies are getting enough of this important nutrient.